 All and all, this show kind of understands pacing and realises that most of us don’t have all that much of an attention span so points are introduced, developed over an episode or two, and then we move to the next set piece.
 It isn’t deep story telling by any means but it keeps it fun.
 And the movement forward is always logical.
 We don’t have a whip-lash effect as we jump all over the place but rather we progress to what might logically happen next to a wannabe hero.

 I’m not going into an in-depth analysis of this.
-I started it late because I’m not that in to superhero stories and thought I’d hate this.
+I started it late because I’m not that in to superhero stories and thought I’d hate My Hero Academia.
 Instead, I’ve smiled and pleasantly enjoyed episode after episode, but I haven’t really thought about it or tried to analyse it.
 I’ve just watched.
 (That said, I haven’t watched the most recent seasons because I kind of have hero fatigue again.)

 So the strengths and weaknesses are the same.
 It is an old story but it’s told well.
 We have an interesting cast, but few of them get enough time to really develop in any meaningful capacity.
 We have some great action, with more or less predictable results.
 There are some super cool powers in this show, but again with such a large cast very few of these ever get a chance to really be explored (with the exception of All Might and Midoriya).